 Planning for the future

-You may be very reluctant to speak to your partner or relative about what to expect in the future with their health.
-These issues are extremely difficult to raise, especially when you are trying to be positive.
+You may be reluctant to speak to your partner or relative about what to expect in the future regarding your health.
+These issues can be extremely difficult to raise, especially when you are trying to be positive.

-However, it’s very important that you and your partner or relative bear in mind that planning for the future is not the same as giving up.
-This is actually a way for you both to cope and control the situation better and make things easier for all concerned.
-Although it’s difficult to initiate, dealing with these issues can bring a great deal of peace of mind to you and your family, leaving you to focus your energies on living a full life.
+However, it is very important that you and your partner or relative understand that planning for the future is not the same as giving up.
+Talking about and planning for the future helps you to have some control over life decisions and your care.
+Although it may be difficult to start, dealing with these issues can bring a great deal of peace of mind to you and your family, leaving you to focus your energies on living a full life.

 ESC Guidelines for Heart Failure